The Hackett Group (NASDAQ:HCKT) Issues Q3 2022 Earnings Guidance

 The Hackett Group (NASDAQ:HCKT – Get Rating) updated its third quarter 2022 earnings guidance on Tuesday.
 The company provided EPS guidance of $0.34-$0.36 for the period, compared to the consensus EPS estimate of $0.36.
 The company issued revenue guidance of $70.50 million-$72.50 million, compared to the consensus revenue estimate of $76.77 million.

-Separately, Barrington Research initiated coverage on The Hackett Group in a research report on Wednesday, May 11th.
-They issued a buy rating and a $26.00 price objective on the stock.
+Separately, Barrington Research began coverage on shares of The Hackett Group in a research note on Wednesday, May 11th.
+They set a buy rating and a $26.00 price objective for the company.

-Several hedge funds have recently bought and sold shares of the company.
-Advisor Group Holdings Inc. grew its stake in The Hackett Group by 22.4% in the 1st quarter.
-Advisor Group Holdings Inc. now owns 4,310 shares of the business services provider’s stock worth $99,000 after acquiring an additional 790 shares in the last quarter.
-MetLife Investment Management LLC boosted its stake in The Hackett Group by 52.4% in the first quarter.
-MetLife Investment Management LLC now owns 14,500 shares of the business services provider’s stock valued at $334,000 after acquiring an additional 4,985 shares in the last quarter.
-UBS Group AG raised its holdings in shares of The Hackett Group by 17.1% in the first quarter.
-UBS Group AG now owns 18,178 shares of the business services provider’s stock worth $419,000 after buying an additional 2,655 shares during the last quarter.
-First Trust Advisors LP raised its holdings in shares of The Hackett Group by 16.0% in the first quarter.
-First Trust Advisors LP now owns 21,082 shares of the business services provider’s stock worth $486,000 after buying an additional 2,907 shares during the last quarter.
-Finally, BNP Paribas Arbitrage SA raised its holdings in shares of The Hackett Group by 6.2% during the first quarter.
-BNP Paribas Arbitrage SA now owns 41,377 shares of the business services provider’s stock worth $954,000 after purchasing an additional 2,418 shares during the last quarter.
-Institutional investors own 74.11% of the company’s stock.
+Several institutional investors have recently modified their holdings of the stock.
+Sei Investments Co. lifted its holdings in shares of The Hackett Group by 34.3% during the 2nd quarter.
+Sei Investments Co. now owns 175,031 shares of the business services provider’s stock valued at $3,288,000 after purchasing an additional 44,709 shares in the last quarter.
+Citadel Advisors LLC increased its holdings in shares of The Hackett Group by 9.4% during the 2nd quarter.
+Citadel Advisors LLC now owns 116,810 shares of the business services provider’s stock worth $2,216,000 after acquiring an additional 10,021 shares during the last quarter.
+Rhumbline Advisers grew its holdings in The Hackett Group by 3.4% in the 2nd quarter.
+Rhumbline Advisers now owns 80,470 shares of the business services provider’s stock valued at $1,527,000 after buying an additional 2,626 shares in the last quarter.
+Millennium Management LLC grew its holdings in The Hackett Group by 339.5% in the 2nd quarter.
+Millennium Management LLC now owns 72,964 shares of the business services provider’s stock valued at $1,384,000 after buying an additional 56,363 shares in the last quarter.
+Finally, BNP Paribas Arbitrage SA lifted its position in shares of The Hackett Group by 6.2% during the 1st quarter.
+BNP Paribas Arbitrage SA now owns 41,377 shares of the business services provider’s stock valued at $954,000 after acquiring an additional 2,418 shares during the period.
+74.11% of the stock is currently owned by institutional investors and hedge funds.

 About The Hackett Group